 Bipartisan Policy Center

-Published in 2019, a useful toolkit with advice on how to gain support for sustainable investment in childcare, regardless of party affiliation.
+Updated in 2021, a useful toolkit with advice on how to gain support for sustainable investment in childcare, regardless of party affiliation.

 Wisconsin State Legislature

 An indepth guide to the legislative process in Wisconsin.
 Crucial for those wishing to propose new legislation!

 Published in October 2020, this report makes the care for better compensation for the early childhood workforce, as well as methods to achieve this goal.

 The mission of WCAA is to support Child Care Administrators in providing quality programming for Wisconsin’s families.
 WCCAA is active at local, regional, state, and national levels.
 The association is represented on many advisory committees and boards and provides quality training by hosting a statewide conference each year.

 Resources to advocate for a mixed delivery system

 Use this interactive tool to see what the true cost of child care is, not what is charged.